 If they win by 4 or 7 points you also get one of your bets back as a push, while winning the other.
 This would mean a $100 profit

-The worst case scenario in this case is you win one of your bets and lose the other.
+The worst-case scenario, in this case, is you win one of your bets and lose the other.
 This would result in a comparatively small loss of $10, based on the vigorish for the sportsbook.

 Successfully betting the middle depends on you getting in on the right side of action early.
-Key numbers are important to watch out for when looking for middle bets, since they can be very influential in the final result.
+Key numbers are important to watch out for when looking for middle bets since they can be very influential in the final result.

-A dream middle bet in the NFL for example, would be one that moves from +4.5 to +7.5, since that represents a two-score difference.
+A dream middle bet in the NFL, for example, would be one that moves from +4.5 to +7.5, since that represents a two-score difference.

 However, middle bets do not require a specific points differential.
 They are available any time you get in on the action early, and the team you backed is eventually given fewer points when the line changes.

 A famous middle bet occurred on Super Bowl XIII, what became known as Black Sunday in betting circles.
-In that game, the Pittsburgh Steelers opened up as 3.5 favourites over the Dallas Cowboys.
+In that game, the Pittsburgh Steelers opened up as 3.5 favorites over the Dallas Cowboys.
 Before the game, the spread shifted to 4.5.
 Anyone who bet early on the Steelers at -3.5 and later on the Cowboys at +4.5 were now desperately hoping for a 4 point Steelers win.

 When the game finished 35-31 to the Steelers many sportsbooks had one of the worst days in history as bettors won big on both sides.

-Live betting is becoming increasingly popular, especially as both betting and mobile technology improves.
+Live betting is becoming increasingly popular, especially as both betting and mobile technology improve.
 Live betting means that betting does not stop once a match begins, but instead continues throughout the game, with the lines and odds moving in response to what’s happening in the game.